 7. Paul McCartney - Live And Let Die from 'LIVE AND LET DIE'

 Much like Band On The Run, there's almost three different songs meshed together into one suite.
 It's iconic, it's been covered (poorly, we may add) by Guns 'N Roses, it's arguably the best song of Macca's solo career.

-If ever there was a song that was a million times better than the original, Duran Duran's A View To A Kill was it.
+If ever there was a song that was a million times better than the movie it was promoting, Duran Duran's A View To A Kill was it.
 Duran Duran really kicked off the idea of a chart-topping act taking on a Bond theme.
 Sure enough, this song was the only one to top the charts until Adele's Skyfall.